 11. Hand crank

 This is a part found in a manual grinder.
-Instead of the motor and gearbox found in electric, the hand crank is found in the manual.
+Instead of the motor and gearbox found in electricity, the hand crank is found in the manual.
 It is with the hand crank that users control or power the manual grinder.
 It is connected to the cutting blade and cutting plate.

 - When operating a meat grinder, ensure that you have it appropriately assembled.
 An improper arrangement may lead to the grinder causing an accident or falling apart.